easyuc/EasyUC/uc-dsl/testing/README.md

 dsl-test -verbose <dir-name>
 ```

-The `-quiet` option still generates the log, `log`, in the current
+The `-quiet` option generates the log, `log`, in the current
 directory, but is otherwise silent.
-The `-verbose` option outputs
+The `-verbose` option outputs the
-the test descriptions both on the standard output and in
+test descriptions both on the standard output and in the log.
+The exit
-the log.
-The exit status of `dsl-test` tells you whether
+status of `dsl-test` tells you whether all tests passed and no other
-all tests passed and no other error were encountered (an exit status
+error were encountered (an exit status of 0 means yes, and a non-zero
-of 0 means yes, and a non-zero exit status means no).
+exit status means no).

 ### Conflict files

 When a unit test fails, a `CONFLICT` file is created in the test's
 directory.
 Consult the `CONFLICT` file to see what the problem was.
 When `ucdsl` issues messages that didn't match the text of the
-test's outcome field, those messages are contained in the `CONFLICT`
+test's outcome field, those messages are listed in the `CONFLICT`
 file.

 Resolving the conflict may involve updating the `TEST` file or
 supporting `.uc` and `.ec` files, and/or changing `ucdsl` to fix a
 bug.
-Once the conflict has been resolved, you must remove the `CONFLICT`
+Once the conflict has been resolved, you must remove the
-file.
-When `dsl-test` encounters a unit test directory with
+`CONFLICT` file (but see `dsl-test-suite`, below).
+When `dsl-test`
-a `CONFLICT` file, it issues an error message but otherwise ignores
+encounters a unit test directory with a `CONFLICT` file, it issues an
-the unit test.
+error message but otherwise ignores the unit test.

 ### To debug the syntax of a `TEST` file, you may use the `-debug`
 option: